Metrilo/custom-integration/README.md

 window.metrilo.checkout() // This would be called whenever the customer starts the checkout process
 ```

 At that point, all of the actions are done by an anonymous user.
 In order to associate them with a customer in Metrilo you will need to obtain their email - by asking them to login, from your order details form, or any other form.
-When you do - call the [identify](#identify) function with their email:
+When you do - call the [identify](#identify) function with their email.
+After the idenfity call, all past and future actions will be attributed to this customer.

 ```javascript
 window.metrilo.identify('johnybravo@gmail.com') // This would be called whenever the customer provides their email address